J-F-Liu/knowledge/src/Computer/programming.md

 This evangelizing can sometimes become contentious if others perceive it as an attack on their platform.
 People defend their language mostly because they don’t want to see it lose popularity.
 If it did, their language’s viability is threatened and their investment is in jeopardy.
 It’s also partly because they’ve spent so long on it that it’s become a part of their identity.

 That’s something for us to keep in mind as we advocate for a language we like.

+#### C语言
+Language theorists can occasionally refer to C as a “big macro assembler”, the only thing abstracted away is really the raw instruction set.

+C provided freedom, where high-level languages were considered as straight-jackets enforcing unwanted discipline.
+It was an invitation to use tricks which had been necessary to achieve efficiency in the early days of computers.

+We can see why an efficiency-oriented operating system kernel such as Linux will tend toward C.

 ## 标准库